openhab/openhab-docs/installation/windows.md

 Before you start, be sure to check that your system has the necessary [prerequisites]({{base}}/installation/index.html#prerequisites).

-- Add the `JAVA_HOME` System Environment Variable in Windows.
+- Prepare the `JAVA_HOME` System Environment Variable in Windows.
-Navigate to:

-Control Panel ➡️ System and Security ➡️ System ➡️ Advanced System Settings ➡️ Environment Variables ➡️ System Variables
+  - Navigate to: Control Panel ➡️ System and Security ➡️ System ➡️ Advanced System Settings ➡️ Environment Variables ➡️ System Variables
   - Create a New System Variable named JAVA_HOME (or update the existing one) to match the installation directory of the Java Platform chosen and installed in the step [Prerequisites]({{base}}/installation/index.html#prerequisites).

 ![JAVA_HOME](images/JAVA_HOME.png)